zacstewart/zacstewart.github.io/_posts/2014-08-05-pipelines-of-featureunions-of-pipelines.md

 # Custom Transformers

 Many of the steps in the previous examples include transformers that don't come with scikit-learn.
 The ColumnExtractor, DenseTransformer, and ModelTransformer, to name a few, are all custom transformers that I wrote.
-A custom transformer is just an object that responds to `fit`, `transform`, and `fit_transform`.
+A transformer is just an object that responds to `fit`, `transform`, and `fit_transform`.
+This includes built-in transformers (like MinMaxScaler), Pipelines, FeatureUnions, and of course, plain old Python objects that implement those methods.
+Inheriting from TransformerMixin is not required, but helps to communicate intent, and gets you `fit_transform` for free.

 Sometimes these transformers are very simple, like HourOfDayTransformer, which just extracts the hour components out of a vector of datetime objects.
 In this case, the transformer is "stateless" (it doesn't need to be fitted) and `fit` is a no-op: